Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3425-restore-to-a-google-cloud-instance-image-or-disk.md

-## 3.4.2.5 - Restore to a Google Cloud Instance, Image, or Disk
+## 3.4.2.5 - Restore to Google Cloud Instance, Image, or Disk

 On this wizard page, you can select whether you need to restore an image to a Google Cloud instance, image or disk.